Weybridge Library is situated in the main shopping street, opposite the post office.

 Note: This event is not ticketed and its free, so there’s no need to book!
 Please turn up at the given times below.

 Join us for a story.
-Suitable for 3 to 6 year olds.
+Suitable for 3 to 6 year olds (older and younger siblings welcome).

 Every Tuesday, from 4pm to 4.30pm.